Bonitasoft-Community/bonita-database-docker/mysql/8.0/README.md

+# Pre-configured MySQL database image to work with Bonita

-# This image is based on MySQL 8.0 image
+This image is based on the [official MySQL image](https://hub.docker.com/_/mysql)

 ## additions